semantifyit/ds-specifications/DomainSpecifications/DS-V7/README.md

 * Improved handling of language-tagged strings
 * Introduction of Sub-DS and references (internal and external)

-A detailed listing of all changes can be found in the [Changelog](Changelog.md).
+A detailed listing of all changes to the previous specification version can be found in the [Changelog](Changelog.md).

+A detailed listing of patches for this specification version can be found below (patches are changes to the specification that happen after the specification version has been published).

 ## Content